CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M04-HOL-Empower.md

      ![](../images/M04-1/pphub-site.png)

+    **Note**: Select **A** Yes to All if it asked for untrusted repository.

-13. Navigate to the site url by selecting it and click on open to visit the site.
+14. Navigate to the site url by selecting it and click on open to visit the site.

      ![](../images/M04-1/pphub-site1.png)